pandas-dev/pandas/doc/source/user_guide/computation.rst

 .. note::

    In terms of performance, **the first time a function is run using the Numba engine will be slow** as Numba will have some function compilation overhead.
-However, ``rolling`` objects will cache the function and subsequent calls will be fast.
+However, the compiled functions are cached, and subsequent calls will be fast.
 In general, the Numba engine is performant with a larger amount of data points (e.g. 1+ million).

 .. code-block:: ipython